CaptainMarvelDanvers/Neonatal-incubator-for-developing-countries/README.md

-You can use the [editor on GitHub](https://github.com/CaptainMarvelDanvers/Refactored-invention/edit/master/README.md) to maintain and preview the content for your website in Markdown files.

 ### Neonatal Incubator

 Our project was to make an medical incubator for developing countries with a focus on controlling the humidity.
 We used a bluetooth module to get humidity data from a DHT11 sensor and controlled it with an arduino.
 ### There was a plan
-This was the inicial ide
+This is the final plan

 ![alt text](https://user-images.githubusercontent.com/46792060/72289837-3900f580-364c-11ea-8a92-1d2f13b578c2.png)

-The plan was to have around 50% humidity in the incubator.
+The current plan is to have a stable humidity at 50%

 ### Controll of the Humidity?
 This is a two step problem.

-We first need to generate humidity and we need a way to lower the humidity.
-A way to generate humidity is to use boiling water.
-A problem with this solution is that the water will naturly lose temperature and lower the production off humidity a sulution to this was to use a candle.
-How do we lower the humidity? we use a fan to filter air out.
+1. Generate Humidty: A way to generate humidty is to use boiling water.
+A problem with this is that the water will naturly lose temperature and lower the humidity production.
+Solution to this is a candle under the boiling water to keep it at the same temperature
+2. Lower the Humidity: A fan is used to filter out the air

 ### Controll of the fan?